-We’ve all been there before—dealing with a boss who needs to have his or her nose in everything, one for whom nothing is ever good enough.
+We’ve all been there before—dealing with an overbearing supervisor, a boss who needs to have his or her nose in everything, one for whom nothing is ever good enough.
 Having to work for someone like this can make it hard to go into the office every morning, let alone go in with a positive attitude.
 Whether you work under one right now or not, learning how to effectively deal with this type of personality can make things much easier on you throughout your career and even in your personal life.

 An overbearing manager is one who seems overly confident in their position of power.
 They often love to micromanage and are not that generous with their praise.
 This kind of boss seems to take joy in barking out both commands and criticism.
 The problem is that the very nature of this position makes it difficult to confront the person in it, so how can you make your day-to-day dealings a little more tolerable?